-Summer is coming and so are the ants, but do ants bite and what are the ones you need to worry about this summer.
+Summer is coming and so are the ants.
+Do ants bite, and what are the ones you need to worry about this summer.

-Do all ants bite and if so what ones do?
+Do all ants bite and if so, which ones?

 There are several species of ants numbering in the thousands, across the world and US.
 The ones you’ll see most often are black ants, and among them most commonly carpenter ants.
 Depending on where you live you might also encounter fire ants, which are usually red.

-With thousands of ant species it can be hard to say exactly what an ant will do based on it’s color, but with the most common ones you’ll encounter, the fire ant variety tend to be more dangerous and aggressive especially compared to their carpenter and black ant counter parts.
+With thousands of ant species, it can be hard to say exactly what an ant will do based on it’s color.
+The fire ant variety tend to be more dangerous and aggressive.
+Especially compared to their carpenter and black ant counterparts.

 Black ants and Carpenter ants do bite, but it’s usually only going to be because they are threatened.
 Maybe you accidentally stepped on a cluster of them for example.

 Ant’s jaws have evolved to be able to chew through wood so their tiny bites can pack a punch!
 Some also release a small amount of formic acid, which isn’t too strong, but causes similar results to a bee sting.

 For the most part, you will need to be more concerned about carpenter ants causing structural damage around your home rather than them trying to bite you.
 They can cause damage to structural wood in and around your home like decks and patios.
 The distinction between termites and carpenter ants is that termites eat wood, and carpenter ants harvest wood for nesting purposes.

 Fire ants are another common ant you might find near your home.
 They are definitely more frequently associated with “biting” people.
 However, it’s usually a sting rather than a bite.
 They have the ability to bite and sting, so be careful of these pests if you come across them.